Minnetonka

 Holiday, Wing, and Rose Lakes are small, shallow lakes primarily amongst residential properties in Minnetonka.
 Recent District lake studies show poor water quality below state standards in all three lakes.
 The Nine Mile Creek Watershed District Board of Managers ordered the Holiday, Wing, and Rose Lakes Improvement Project in December 2023.
 The projects on these lakes seek to improve the water quality and specifically reduce the amount of phosphorus, an algae producing nutrient, in these lakes.

-The District plans a combination of activities in 2024 to help reduce the amount of nutrients contributing to poor water quality in the Holiday, Wing, and Rose lakes and improve overall lake health:
+The District completed a combination of activities in 2024 to help reduce the amount of nutrients contributing to poor water quality in the Holiday, Wing, and Rose lakes and improve overall lake health:

 Lake Holiday